-If you are sick with the flu, you should stay home and keep away from others for at least 24 hours after your fever is gone without treatment.
-This includes not going to work or school and avoiding travel except to go to medical appointments.
+If you are sick with the flu, you should stay home and keep away from others for at least 24 hours after your fever is gone.
+This includes not going to work or school and no travel except to go to medical appointments.

 If you have mild flu symptoms but you have not had a fever of 101°F or higher for at least three days, we recommend that you stay at home until your symptoms have gotten better.
 You do not need to go to your medical center for treatment.